-- 5.2.1 No signs of bat presence were recorded during the visual inspection, however, the dwelling (Figure 2) and outbuilding were considered to display a low level of bat roost suitability. - 5.2.2 No bird nests were noted from the surveyed buildings.
+- 5.2.1 No signs of bat presence were recorded during the visual inspection, however, the dwelling (Figure 2) was considered to display a low level of bat roost suitability, with the outbuilding considered to display negligible bat roost suitability. - 5.2.2 No bird nests were noted from the surveyed buildings.